Alvor1991/PP1-Las-Tacos/README.md

     - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness on different screen sizes.

-    - Chrome DevTools was used to test responsiveness in different screen sizes during the development process.
+    - Chrome DevTools was used to test responsiveness in different screen sizes during development.

 ### Manual Testing